DirectOutput/DirectOutput/Documentation/50_Architecture.md

 ﻿Architecture
 ============

+\warning This page is not up to date.
+It was last update in spring 2013.

 \section architecture_objectmodel Object model

 \image html GlobalArchitecture.png "Please check the docu on the classes for details on all class members and class descriptions."